Ada-Au/ENGG1340_group_project/README.md

 Chau Hiu Man, Humen (3035783716)

 ## About this game
 YOU DIED.
-Welcome to the Greek underworld!
+Welcome to the HEll!

 In this game, you control a dead man who falls into hell with plenty of monsters.
 Now you must find a way out… or stay trapped and tortured forever.